-The Swampfox Trihawk is a great balance of size, capability, and ruggedness coming in at a very affordable price point.
-Optically, it performs wonderfully, and I really appreciate that huge field of view.
+The Swampfox Trihawk is a great balance of size, capability, and ruggedness coming in at an affordable price point.
+Optically, it performs wonderfully, and I really appreciate the huge field of view.

 The reticle is fine.
 I like that it is large, contrasty, and gives you those large crosshair leveling lines spanning the field of view.
 I would like to see some effort put it on addressing wind holds, though.

 Illumination is ok.
 It’s not meant as a CQB optic, and I wouldn’t suggest it as such.
 As a field optic, though, I think it does fine.
 The illumination controls are a little unintuitive for which one is “brighter” and which one is “dimmer.”
 In conditions where the environment would overwhelm the brightness, the large reticle still provides the needed contrast.